dsohn97/DroneDemo/README.md

 	_drone.Translation.Z += float3.Transform(float3.UnitZ * a, orientation(Yaw, Pitch));
 ```

-With this variant you can relatively easy create a smooth movement in your 3D application.
+With this variant you can relatively easy create smooth movement in your 3D application.